cvl-umass/intro-cv-spring-2025/_pages/logistics.md

 ### Homework Assignments

 There will be 5 homework assignments over the course of the semester.
 These assignments may contain material that has been covered by published papers and webpages.
 It is a graduate class and we expect students to solve the problems themselves rather than search for answers.

 #### Collaboration Policy

-**Homework assignments must be done individually:** each student must hand in their own answers.
+**Homework assignments must be done individually:** This means that each student must hand in their own answers.
 However, it is acceptable to collaborate when figuring out answers and to help each other solve the problems.
 We will be assuming that, as participants in a graduate course, you will be taking the responsibility to make sure you personally understand the solution arising from such collaboration.

 You also must indicate on each homework with whom you have collaborated.